TULiberalArts/Psychology/pages/graduate.md

 ## New for 2016!
 Interdisciplinary Program in Decision Neuroscience

 Some of the laboratories and research groups of BCS Faculty members are also part of a new interdisciplinary PhD program in Decision Neuroscience.
 The program is currently being coordinated through the Fox School of Business at Temple and is accepting graduate students for Fall 2016.
-Please click [here](http://www.fox.temple.edu/cms_academics/phd/decision-neuroscience/) for more information.
+Please see the

+Learn more about the [PhD in Decision Neuroscience](http://www.fox.temple.edu/cms_academics/phd/decision-neuroscience/).

 ## Admissions Process